clubajax/on/README.md

 	on(image, 'load', onImageLoaded);
 	on(input, 'keydown', onKey);

+`on.remove` is a very common feature, use for cleaning up events when destroying a widget.
+`on.pause` is less common - used for turning functionality on and off, like for popups.

 ## Browser Support

 `on` supports all modern browsers IE9 and above.
-IE8 is not supported, it does not handle `attacheEvent`.
+IE8 is not supported, `attachEvent` is not used.

 This library uses UMD, meaning it can be consumed with RequireJS, Browserify (CommonJS), or a standard browser global.